braedonmartin/meme-generator/README.md

-A simple web app that fetches a random meme from a memes API, the user can then add top and bottom text to the images and create a new meme.
+A simple react web app that fetches a random meme from a memes API, the user can then add top and bottom text to the images and create a new meme.